 What’s it about?
 An unnamed young healer joins her first adventuring party, hoping to save some kidnapped girls from goblins.
 The inexperienced group is quickly overwhelmed and one by one meet terrible fates, until by chance the healer is saved by an armored man known only as “Goblin Slayer.”

-CONTENT WARNING for discussion of sexual assault and brutalization of women
+Content Warning: Discussion of sexual assault and brutalization of women.

 Y’all, I’ve got something that’s gonna blow.
 Your.
 Mind.
 Stop me if you’ve heard this one before.

 So it’s like an MMO, right, but it’s like.
 What if when you got overwhelmed in a raid it was, like, REAL LIFE, and there was BLOOD—

 Look, I know what I said but you have to work with me here.

 Okay but like, it’s MEDIEVAL.
 So women (who coincidentally all have perfect teeth and shaved body hair) are ra—

 …You know what, thanks for cutting me off that time, actually.